Suspect: ‘I am not the shooter’

 A man accused of a shooting reported in Tamuning on Tuesday allegedly told police, “I’m not the shooter, I’m not the shooter, all I did was drive, I’m the driver.”

-McCord is being held in the Department of Corrections on a $10,000 cash bail.
+McCord is being held in the Department of Corrections on $10,000 cash bail.

-According to court documents, Guam police responded to a shooting complaint on Sept.
-29 after a witness reported hearing a loud bang beside their car.
+According to court documents, Guam Police Department officers responded to a shooting complaint on Sept.
+29 after a witness reported hearing a loud bang beside a car.

-After hearing the loud “boom,” the witness told officers that a silver Toyota Corolla sped pass them, documents state.
+After hearing the loud “boom,” the witness told officers that a silver Toyota Corolla sped past them, documents state.

-Authorities checked video surveillance at Oka Payless, which captured the suspect’s car and license plate.
+Authorities checked video surveillance at the Oka Pay-Less supermarket, which captured the suspect’s car and license plate.

-Officers first spotted the suspect’s car at a store parked at Ypao Market in Tamuning, then again along Tun Felix Dungca street.
+Officers first spotted the suspect’s car parked at Ypao Market in Tamuning, then again along Tun Felix Dungca Street.

 The car was apparently a rental and the person who rented it told investigators that it was stolen, and that the driver was a man known to her, documents state.